-Here’s the link to your ethical dilemma homework we discussed on July 31st.
+Here’s the link to your ethical dilemma homework from June 15th.
 Remember, this is a “writing intensive” course, and I’m sure no one will debate it isn’t.

 Although this definition isn’t hermetic, we’re focusing on ethics as it–the subject–relates to professions; therefore, ethics can be consider a code of conduct, which Ch.
 3 in Tebeaux and Dragga suggests (pp. 39-40 in the 3rd ed.).
-This assignment (as well as our discussions) is designed to get you thinking about the gray area of ethics…no absolute right or wrong.
+This assignment (as well as our course webpages devoted to ethics) is designed to get you thinking about the gray area of ethics…no absolute right or wrong.

 I have a list of portfolio requirements for you to follow as you’re putting together the final portfolio.